Updated 17th July 2020

 Even wondered which double edge safety razor blade is the sharpest?
 Or which blade maintains its edge the longest?
 In this article, I outline the results controlled experiment testing DE razor blade sharpness.

 The plot above presents tested blade sharpness after a given number of shaves.
-"Cut time" represents blade sharpness.
+"Cut time" is the time it takes a certain blade to make a cut in a repeatable experiment where blade pressure very slowly increases.
 As cut time increases, blade sharpness decreases.
 That is, the lower the cut time, the sharper the blade.
 All blades were tested until a 4 minute cut time was passed, or after 14 shaves - which ever came first.

 This is an ongoing project, and there are many blades to test.
 This webpage will be updated regularly as further tests are performed.

-4. In terms of longevity, the Polsilver is so far the stand out performer.
+In terms of longevity, the Polsilver is so far the stand out performer.
 The Polsilver was a delightful blade to use for all 14 shaves.
 I suspect the Polsilver still had a lot of life remaining past 14 shaves.
+Unfortunately these blades are now very hard to source – and when they can be found, their price can be prohibitive.

 If you want to understand the detail behind how this experiment was performed, please read on.